ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

 (4) Should the images be visible direct after upload finished
 (5) Which group should be able to see the images
 (6) Password
+On password is set the password is hidden and can only be changed with a first click  on the right site of the control.
+A further button appears below the control to allow to remove the password
 (7) Add a description to the category

 ### User Category Edit Options